-4.4.2.
-Declaration of Meaning of Color Code. - When the fill connection device is marked by means of a color code, the color code shall be conspicuously displayed at the place of business.

-4.5.
-Volume of Product Information. - Each retail location shall maintain on file a calibration chart or other means of determining the volume of each regulated product in each storage tank and the total capacity of such storage tank(s).
+- G. Uniform Fuels and Automotive Lubricants Regulation - 4.4.2.
+Declaration of Meaning of Color Code.
+When the fill connection device is marked by means of a color code, the color code shall be conspicuously displayed at the place of business and the API color codes as specified and published in "API Recommended Practice 1637" shall be used. - (Amended 2018) - 4.5.
+Volume of Product Information.
+Each retail location shall maintain on file a calibration chart or other means of determining the volume of each regulated product in each storage tank and the total capacity of such storage tank(s).
 This information shall be supplied immediately to the Director.